-Round 2 of Town of Orange’s AGO Small Business Relief Partnership Grant program for small businesses based in Orange has applications due on 08/09/20.
+Round 2 of Town of Orange’s AGO Small Business Relief Partnership Grant program for small businesses based in Orange had applications due on August 9, 2020.
 Eligible, Orange-based businesses can be awarded a grant up to $2,500.
-For more information, go to: https://www.townoforange.org/community-development/news/small-business-retention-program-round-2

 Small businesses can access free online classes in Microsoft Excel, Microsoft Word, Quickbooks and WordPress for their employees through a program of Greenfield Community Colleges.
 Go to WorkforceTrainingFund.org to see if your business is eligible and then email firstname.lastname@example.org for more information.

-Franklin County Chamber of Commerce – https://franklincc.org/whats-new-at-the-chamber/273-covid-19-message and their Facebook interview series at https://www.facebook.com/FranklinCountyChamberofCommerce/
+Franklin County Chamber of Commerce hosts a Facebook interview series at https://www.facebook.com/FranklinCountyChamberofCommerce/ and posts business information updates at https://franklincc.org/whats-new-at-the-chamber/273-covid-19-messag.

 Community Action Pioneer Valley’s Look 4 Help page a wide variety information and resources for individuals and families – https://www.look4help.org/

 Pioneer Valley Businesses and Organization Survey as of April 3, 2020